uzunenes/nots/libdarknet.md

-# How to use darknet so library ?
+# How to use darknet library ?

 ## Clone darknet repository
 ```